 - The hides are usually set up for three people, so the group will separate into two smaller groups, one with Ashley and the other with the local guide from La Parrilla, so by swapping around you will benefit from both Ashley’s photographic expertise and the guide’s local knowledge.

 - We also visit Doña Catalina, a great location for little and great bustard, and the Salto del Gitano, which is renowned for sightings of black stork and blue rock thrush.
-On some evenings we will focus on nocturnal species, learning different techniques with flash.

 - This morning, depending on the time of our flight, we should have time for one final photography session, then - after an early lunch - drive back to Madrid in time for our flight home.